gravvs/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
+This was the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+It all started with a starter template but...
+It turned into something more, a full invoice management application.